 With all this considered, we still recommend carrying a paper map, or map booklet.
 While technology has done a tremendous amount to make navigating while hiking easier, there is simply no replacement for carrying a physical map with you.
 If your phone runs out of battery or you drop it in one of the many swimming holes along the GR20 you’ll be glad you had your handy paper map to rely on.

-To cover the entire GR20 at a good scale (1:25,000) we recommend bringing the following IGN maps:
+To cover the entire GR20 at a good scale (1:25,000) you would need to bring the following IGN maps:

 You’ll be able to load the GPX file into the mapping software or GPS phone app of your choice!